patrickcping/pingone-go-sdk-v2/management/docs/NotificationsSettingsEmailDeliverySettingsCustom.md

 ### NewNotificationsSettingsEmailDeliverySettingsCustom

-`func NewNotificationsSettingsEmailDeliverySettingsCustom(authentication NotificationsSettingsEmailDeliverySettingsCustomAllOfAuthentication, name string, protocol EnumNotificationsSettingsEmailDeliverySettingsCustomProtocol, requests []NotificationsSettingsEmailDeliverySettingsCustomAllOfRequests, ) *NotificationsSettingsEmailDeliverySettingsCustom`
+`func NewNotificationsSettingsEmailDeliverySettingsCustom(protocol EnumNotificationsSettingsEmailDeliverySettingsProtocol, authentication NotificationsSettingsEmailDeliverySettingsCustomAllOfAuthentication, name string, requests []NotificationsSettingsEmailDeliverySettingsCustomAllOfRequests, ) *NotificationsSettingsEmailDeliverySettingsCustom`

 NewNotificationsSettingsEmailDeliverySettingsCustom instantiates a new NotificationsSettingsEmailDeliverySettingsCustom object
 This constructor will assign default values to properties that have it defined,